 The photovoltaic installation will consist of two solar plants of 45 MWp each, totaling a capacity of 90 MWp.
 It will be located in the province of Palencia and will be built on an area of approximately 190 Ha.

-The installation will consist of the most advanced solar technology, with 241,667 polycrystalline silicon photovoltaic modules that will occupy a net catchment area of 468,833 sqm.
-The modules will be mounted on structures with one axis tracking system and the produced direct current will be transformed to alternating current by central inverters of 2.5 MW capacity.
+The installation will consist of the most advanced solar technology, with 241,667 polycrystalline silicon photovoltaic modules that will occupy a net catchment area of 467,985 sqm.
+The modules will be mounted on structures with one axis tracking system and the produced direct current will be transformed to alternating current by string inverters.

-The expected specific production is 1,884 kWh/kWp, to obtain an average annual production of 164 GWh, equivalent to an average annual consumption in Spain of 50,617 households.
+Expected specific production is 1,884 kWh/kWp, to obtain an average annual production of 170 GWh, equivalent to an average annual consumption in Spain of 52,000 households.

-The energy evacuation will be carried out through 30/132 kV elevator transformers, located in high voltage substations in each plant.
+Energy evacuation will be carried out through 30/132 kV elevator transformers, located in high voltage substations in each plant.
 The substations will have a collector/elevator configuration.
-The 132 high voltage lines starting from the plants will connect in a common substation, where will connect in a promoters’ common 132 kV substation.
-In this substation the voltage will be increased to 400 kV and will connect to the substation’s renewable position of the transport grid (400 kV) through a high voltage line.
+The 132 kV high voltage lines starting from the plants will connect to a common substation of promoters.
+In this substation the voltage will be increased to 400 kV and will connect to the renewable position of the Herrera de Pisuerga transport grid substation (400 kV) through a high voltage line.